 Usually for me that means going to the gym, running errands, catching up on laundry, and volunteering at my kids’ school.
 But sometimes I actually do things that help me feel recharged.
 Sometimes I go to lunch with friends, do yoga, spend time writing, or just relax doing nothing.

 I wouldn’t be able to survive mommy-hood if I didn’t take time to take care of myself and accept help from others.
 I really struggled with this at first, but I’ve gotten better and now I know that it’s a must.
 Sometimes it means asking my mom to babysit so my husband and I can have a date night.
 Sometimes it’s as simple as letting my husband cook dinner (or order pizza) so I can have a night off.

 I have to allow myself a break so that I can be a better mom when I’m back in it.
 Even if it means letting the laundry pile turn into more of a mountain and the dishes overflow in the sink so that I can go get a massage on my day off.

 I hope you find what helps you recharge and that you’ll ask for help when you need it.
 I also hope that I can give you some tips to make being a mom a little easier.
-Let me know in the comments what your favorite ways are to take care of yourself or what you’d like to do more often.
+Let me know in the comments what your favorite ways to take care of yourself are.